KabukiStarship/KabukiToolkit/README.md

 # Kabuki Toolkit
-An cross-platform cross-language toolkit to for creating the Sloth, Chinese Rooms, and the Intergalactic Internet.
-Kabuki Toolkit is an attempt to combine all of the software in the world into a common SDK using a #CodeSloth utility.
-I got sick of my shitty SDK that didn't work, and just wanted all of the SDK API modules to just be in the same format without all the extra junk.
+An cross-platform cross-language toolkit to for creating the Sloth and Chinese Rooms.
+Kabuki Toolkit is an Abstract Algebra Automata; a Turing Machine and functional programming environment.

-The goal of Kabuki Toolkit is to #SlothAllTheCode and create an Intergalactic Internet using Searle's Chinese Room, Interprocess, and Telemetry (SCRIPT) Protocol.

 ## Seeking Developers
 Please see the [Wiki](https://github.com/kabuki-toolkit/kabuki_toolkit/wiki)